sarkershantonu/hardware/Hackintosh-ZBox-EI750-P/readme.md

 - Boot loader UEFI
 - Customize/Definations/Mac Pro Ratina 11,2

 And install it.
 It will take 2/3 min.
 And you are done.

+sounds driver is not stable.

 working : Sound, Bluetooth, LAN
 GPU is not very good at 4k (flickers, need patch), but good in 1080p.